 To provide "tighter bounds" for coordination during steady-state flight conditions, the lateral acceleration is smoothed a second time, using a first-order low-pass filter with a time constant of 2 s, and this "slow ball position" is subjected to a threshold of $\pm 0.3$ , slightly tighter than the "fast ball limit" of $\pm 0.375$ .
 This limit and the time constant can be adjusted to force the pilot to maintain better coordination during long maneuvers without making the system extremely sensitive to transient moments of uncoordination during turbulence or other rapid maneuvers.
-The "fast filter"

-always takes precedence over the "slow filter", so there can never be a situation where the indication is in the "wrong direction".
+The "fast filter" always takes precedence over the "slow filter", so there can never be a situation where the indication is in the "wrong direction".
+These bounds were settled upon after extensive testing in the winter 2017-2018 timeframe and have proven satisfactory since then.

-A new feature this year, added based on a 2017 suggestion from an Innovation Prize presentation judge, is "spin mode".
+The "spin mode", added in 2018 after a 2017 suggestion from an Innovation Prize presentation judge, has been retained, though the author has yet to test it with actual spins.
 When the gyro measures a yaw rate (actually a "rate of heading change") in excess of $\pm 90^{\circ}$ /s, the system switches from it normal "coordination mode" into "spin mode".
 Instead of providing the usual continuous buzz to indicate how to restore coordinated flight, which would be useless in this scenario, the system instead provides an intermittent/pulsed buzz (100 ms on, 100 ms off) indicating the direction of the "opposite rudder" the pilot must step on to recover from the spin.
 The system remains in this mode until yaw rate drops below the threshold (it may be worth considering the use of hysteresis here).
-Please note that this functionality has only been tested on the bench and for conventional (non-inverted spins), as the spin performance of the aircraft used for flight testing has not been verified.
+Please note that this functionality has only been tested on the bench, in the aircraft with ground-based experiments with high yaw rates, and for conventional (non-inverted spins), as aircraft that has been used for flight testing is not suitable for intentional spins.

 Diagnostic information is output over the serial port (so a laptop can be attached for debugging and calibration) and written to the SD card.
-Data-logged values include the time, CPU idle time, raw acceleration on each axis, filtered lateral acceleration, heading/pitch/bank angles, rate of heading change, state of IMU calibration, whether the system is in spin mode, and whether and why each actuator is vibrating.
+Data-logged values include the time, CPU idle time, raw acceleration on each axis (from both sensors), filtered lateral acceleration (as used to drive the pilot feedback), heading/pitch/bank angles, rate of heading change, state of BSO055 IMU calibration, whether the system is in spin mode, and whether and why each actuator is vibrating.